-Crossing over the bridge, we continued to follow the river over a field to the small wooded hillock of High Hows Wood.
-The path either goes straight ahead or curves round the small crag to the left.
+Crossing over the bridge, continue to follow the river over a field to the small wooded hillock of High Hows Wood.
+The path either goes straight ahead or curves around the small crag to the left.
 Take the left if you have a dog with you, as there’s a stile if you go straight.

 When the path forks, continue to the right.
 Alternatively, if you want to bag the summit of Castle Crag, take the left route.
 It’s a fairly short walk but very steep and slippery underfoot, with lots of loose rock, so do take proper precautions.
 You’ll return by the same path.

-If you’re happy to admire the imposing peak of the crag from below, which is what we did, then you won’t be disappointed.
+If you’re happy to admire the imposing peak of the crag from below, then you won’t be disappointed.
 The tall sides of the fell are covered in trees and make for an impressive sight.

 Onwards and upwards on the main path.
-You will eventually get to a pass where you can see the mountains of Borrowdale in front of you.
-But don’t forget to peer back, too.
-There are wonderful views of Derwentwater from here, too!
+You will eventually get to a pass where you can see the mountains of Borrowdale in front of you, but don’t forget to peer back, as there are wonderful views of Derwentwater from here, too!

-It’s all downhill from now on (literally), so take a moment for a drink and a snack, and sit back and admire the views from a little while.
-It’s gorgeous at any time of the year, but we particularly enjoyed looking out on the snowy caps.
+It’s all downhill from now on (literally), so take a moment for a drink and a snack, and sit back and admire the views for a little while.
+It’s gorgeous at any time of the year.

 When you’ve admired as much as you like, continue downwards on the path.
 You’ll have a tiny scramble down a rocky section before crossing another footbridge over a stream and through a gate into some fields (there are sheep here, so make sure your dog is on a lead).